mjclemente/sendgrid.cfc/README.md

 ### `addAttachment( required struct attachment )`
 Appends a single attachment to the message.
 The attachment argument is struct with at minimum keys for `content` and `filename`.
 View the SendGrid docs for the full makeup and requirements of the object: https://sendgrid.api-docs.io/v3.0/mail-send

+### `attachFile( required string filePath, string fileName, string type, string disposition = 'attachment', string content_id )`
+A convenience method for appending a single file attachment to the message.
+All that is required is the relative or absolute path to an on-disk file.
+Its properties are used if the additional arguments aren't provided.

 ### `header( required any header, any value )`
 Appends a single header to the global message's `headers` property.
 This can be overridden by a personalized header.